sliskiCode/CV/README.md

 ![](static/diagram.png)

 ### View
 View(Activity) is responsible for gluing `ViewModel` class with rendering function.
-In addition it is responsible for sending intention actions that can be anything like user interaction or system callbacks.
-View should not contain any rendering, business logic.
+Besides, it is responsible for sending intention actions that can be anything like user interaction or system callbacks.
+The `View` should not contain any rendering, business logic.

 ### ViewModel
-`ViewModel` has definition of supported intentions.
+`ViewModel` has a definition of supported intentions.
 Every action that `View` sends to the `ViewModel` has to be declared as intention.
 Intention reacts to the action with action transformation that produces unique status.
 In our case transformation is a backend call that downloads CV data.
 Transformed data are not ready to be displayed so intention uses reduction function to generate new immutable state.
-New state is pushed to `View` layer and renders there.
+A new state is pushed to the `View` layer and renders there.
 All intention actions are transformed asynchronously and that is baked into [ConnectableViewModel](../../blob/master/mvi/src/main/kotlin/com/slesarew/mvi/ConnectableViewModel.kt).

 #### Transformer
-Function that transform Action to Status data.
+A function that transforms Action to Status data.
 Can be a backend call that returns data or fire and forget command like database save/update operation.

 #### Reducer
-Pure function that reduces current state of the screen using transformation status data.
+A pure function that reduces the current state of the screen using transformation status data.

 ### Renderer
-[Renderer](../../blob/master/app/src/main/kotlin/com/slesarew/cv/cvscreen/view/renderer/CVRenderer.kt) is a simple class that uses `RecyclerView` as main render engine.
+A [Renderer](../../blob/master/app/src/main/kotlin/com/slesarew/cv/cvscreen/view/renderer/CVRenderer.kt) is a simple class that uses `RecyclerView` as the main render engine.
 It has two main responsibilities:
 - Setup `RecyclerView` with correct Adapter class.
 - Transform immutable view state to Adapter items and render them on the screen.

 Render function has to be pure!
-It cannot use any properties for the outside of it's scope.
+It cannot use any properties outside of its scope.
 To simplify working with `RecyclerView` I use [Groupie](https://github.com/lisawray/groupie) library.
 It also makes rendering logic more declarative.

 ### Dependency Inversion
-Dependency Inversion is implemented with Koin dependency injection framework.
-It simplifies separation of objects creations and their usages.
-In addition Koin has a pretty easy integration with Architecture Component's `ViewModel` class so it simplifies gluing it with view layer.
+Dependency Inversion is implemented with the Koin dependency injection framework.
+It simplifies the separation of objects' creations and their usages.
+In addition, Koin has a pretty easy integration with Architecture Component's `ViewModel` class so it simplifies gluing it with view layer.

 ### Packaging